e-merlin/eMERLIN_CASA_pipeline/documentation/docs.md

 - It is a good practice to redo the calibration once you are happy with your flags and parameters.
 - The whole calibration process can be repeat from scratch by setting all the steps in the Calibration section to 1, including `restore_flags` which will restore the flag status when the data was averaged.

+### Spectral line data

+Mixed mode observations contain at least two spectral configurations: the normal continuum data and high-resolution narrow-band data.
+For simplicity, both modes are splitted in two measurement sets: `<inbase>.ms` and `<inbase>_sp.ms`.
+Narrow-band data will be processed in parallel to the continuum data.
+Calibration tables for phase offsets and narrow-band bandpass tables will be included in the weblog, but no visibility plots or cleaned images will be produced.

 ---